 Michael is a highly experienced freelance consultant with many years of architecting and delivering integration projects which leverage the Microsoft technology stack.
 A Pluralsight author, Michael is heavily involved in the community activities around Microsoft technologies through the Microsoft MVP and Advisor/Insider programmes and also speaks at user groups on a regular basis.

 Saravana Kumar is the Founder and CTO of BizTalk360, an enterprise software that helps Microsoft BizTalk Server Customers to improve their day to day operational efficiency by providing rich set of tools and monitoring capabilities.
-Saravana is a Microsoft BizTalk server MVP since 2007, blogger, international speaker and active community member in BizTalk Server area.
+Saravana has been a Microsoft MVP since 2007, blogger, international speaker and active community member in BizTalk Server area.
 He also won the Integration MVP of the Year in 2013.

 Mark is the Principal Integration Architect at Datacom.
 He is a Systems Integration developer with over eleven years’ experience of designing, building, implementing and supporting BizTalk solutions.
 Mark also possesses additional experience in integrating Windows, UNIX, and AS400 platforms and SQL Server, SAP, Oracle, Microsoft CRM, and web service technologies.
 Mark was also a co-developer for the BizTalk Server 2013 Documenter and is the author of the Connected Pawns blog.